Famous Volcanoes: A List Of Well-Known Volcanoes & Volcanic Eruptions, With Locations, Pictures & Facts

 Its eruption in May 1902 killed over 40,000 people, most of whom lived in the nearby city of Saint Pierre.
 Most of the fatalities were caused by fast-moving pyroclastic flows from the volcano.

-Only two people in Saint Pierre survived the deadly flow; one of whom was a murderer who was serving time in the city’s prison.
+Only two people in Saint Pierre survived the deadly flow; one was a murderer who was serving time in the city’s prison.

 Cotopaxi Volcano